 After suffering a net loss for three straight fiscal years, in fiscal 2014 Yelp posted net income of $36 million (compared to a net loss of $10 million in fiscal 2013).

 In fiscal 2014 Yelp's operating cash inflow increased to $57.93 million compared to $21.43 million in fiscal 2013.
 The influx of cash came from profit for the current year and higher account payable and deferred revenue.

-Meanwhile the company is counting on a strategy of reaching more people for growth: As it adds users, its content expands to cover more local businesses, which in turn attracts more consumers and more advertisers.
-The website reached about 66 million unique visitors in 2011, and Yelpers, as they're known, have written some 25 million reviews since the company's founding, up 64% from the prior year.
-In addition, in 2011 some 606,000 locations were represented on the site, up 97% from 2010.
-The company sees its local business accounts as an opportunity for growth, as it generates revenue from only 24,000 of these 606,000 businesses.
+The company is counting on a strategy of reaching more people for growth: As it adds users, its content expands to cover more local businesses, which in turn attracts more consumers and more advertisers.
+Yelp sees its local business accounts as an opportunity for growth, as it generates revenue from only a small fraction of those businesses.

 to use Yelp content to power Yahoo Search in the US.

 Mergers and Acquisitions

 As a part of its content expansion, in 2014 Yelp acquired Restaurant Kritik, a German review website, and Cityvox, a French review website.
 Yelp expects to migrate the content from those sites to the Yelp platform in 2015.